-It must be possible to identify each POLREP and the person who receives it must be able to check whether all reports of that particular incident have been received.
+SERIAL NUMBER It must be possible to identify each POLREP and the person who receives it must be

+able to check whether all reports of that particular incident have been received.
 This is done by using standard ISO 3166-1 alpha-3 country codesa:

 Cyprus CYP

 Greece GRC

 Israel ISR

 REMPEC REMPEC

-- The nation-identifier should be followed by a stroke and the name of the ship or other installation involved in the accident and another stroke followed by the number of the actual report concerning this particular incident. - ISR/POLLUX/1 indicates that this is the first report from Israel concerning the incident of MT "Pollux". - ISR/POLLUX/2, in accordance with the described system, indicates the second report on the same incident. - The last and final POLREP will show as follows: ISR/POLLUX/5 FINAL, which means that this is the fifth and final report from Israel concerning the incident of MT "Pollux". - Country codes for other Contracting Parties of the Prevention and Emergency Protocol to the Barcelona Convention are as follows:
+- The nation-identifier should be followed by a stroke and the name of the ship or other installation involved in the accident and another stroke followed by the number of the actual report concerning this particular incident.

+ISR/POLLUX/1 indicates that this is the first report from Israel concerning the incident of MT "Pollux".

+ISR/POLLUX/2, in accordance with the described system, indicates the second report on the same incident.

+The last and final POLREP will show as follows: ISR/POLLUX/5 FINAL, which means that this is the fifth and final report from Israel concerning the incident of MT "Pollux".

+- Three letter country codes (ISO alpha-3) for other Contracting Parties of the Prevention and Emergency Protocol to the Barcelona Convention are as follows:

-Albania ALB Algeria DZA Bosnia & Herzegovina BIH Croatia HRV Egypt EGY The EU EU France FRA Italy ITA LBN Lebanon Libya LBY Malta MLT Monaco MCO Montenegro MNE Morocco MAR Slovenia SLO Spain ESP Syria SYR Tunisia TUN Turkey TUR
+Albania ALB Algeria DZA Bosnia & Herzegovina BIH

+Croatia HRV

+Egypt EGY

+The EU EU

+France FRA

+Italy ITA

+Lebanon LBN Libya LBY

+Libya LBY Malta MLT

+Monaco MCO

+Montenegro MNE

+Morocco MAR

+Slovenia SVN

+Spain ESP

+Syria SYR

+Tunisia TUN

+Turkey TUR

-When answering a POLREP the serial number used by the transmitting State is to be used as reference in the answer.
+- When answering a POLREP the serial number used by the transmitting State is to be used as reference in the answer.
 However, it is not necessary for countries to adhere to the POLREP system in responding to POLREPs.